-- Type names are abbreviations (names) of units and the names of functions, line types, domains, structures, topics, classes, associations, views, graphics, baskets. - Part names are the names of run time parameters, attributes, rules for drawing, parameters, relation accesses and basic views. - Meta object-names are the names of meta objects.
+- Type names are abbreviations (names) of units and the names of functions, line types, domains, structures, topics, classes, associations, views, graphics, baskets. - Part names are the names of run time parameters, attributes, rules for drawing, parameters, roles and basic views. - Meta object-names are the names of meta objects.
 They only exist within meta data-baskets.

+Whenever a modeling element extends another, all names of the base modeling element will be added to its namespaces.
 In order to avoid misunderstandings modeling elements take over the name of the superior modeling elements in accordance with the name category.
-If one modeling element extends another, all names of the basic modeling element are added to its namespaces.
 A name locally defined within the modeling element may not collide with a name that has been transmitted unless it is specifically termed as an extension (EXTENDED).